 The Agency provides administrative and staffing services at a cost to the Corporation.
-The Corporation reimburses the Agency for these services through its management fee.
+The Corporation reimburses the Agency for these services through the management fees charged for projects.
 Per the shared services agreement between the Agency and the Corporation, the Corporation is to compensate the Agency from the administrative fees earned by the Corporation relative to any bond obligation issued by the Corporation and from any other sources of Corporation income.
-The Corporation paid \$97,155 in management fees to the Agency during 2022.
-As of December 31, 2023, the Corporation owes \$3,600 to the Agency for management fees earned in 2023 on projects.
-The Corporation incurred \$0 in management fees to the Agency during 2022.
+The corporation incurred and owed \$3,600 in management fees to the Agency during 2023.
+As of December 31, 2024, the Corporation owes \$3,600 to the Agency for management fees earned in the prior year.
+The Corporation did not incur any additional management fees to the Agency during 2024.